Cloud Vulnerability DB

 A community-led vulnerabilities database

 The vulnerability is classified as an Allocation of Resources Without Limits or Throttling issue (CWE-770) and Uncontrolled Resource Consumption (CWE-400).
-It received a CVSS v4.0 Base Score of 5.3 (Medium) with the vector string CVSS:4.0/AV:N/AC:L/AT:N/PR:L/UI:N/VC:N/VI:N/VA:L/SC:N/SI:N/SA:N. The issue specifically relates to unverified paths from authenticated SFTP users that can trigger excessive resource allocation and potential resource leaks (EEF Advisory).
+It has been assigned a CVSS v4.0 base score of 5.3 (Medium) with the vector string CVSS:4.0/AV:N/AC:L/AT:N/PR:L/UI:N/VC:N/VI:N/VA:L/SC:N/SI:N/SA:N. The vulnerability specifically relates to unverified paths in the SFTP module that can lead to excessive resource allocation and potential resource leaks (GitHub Advisory).

-When exploited, this vulnerability can lead to excessive CPU and memory usage on the server side, potentially affecting system stability.
-The impact is primarily focused on system availability, with no direct effect on confidentiality or integrity of the system (EEF Advisory).
+When exploited, this vulnerability can lead to excessive CPU and memory usage by authenticated SFTP users, potentially affecting system stability.
+This is specifically a server-side vulnerability that could impact the availability of the system resources (GitHub Advisory).

 Source: This report was generated using AI